-Based in Camden, Camden National (CAC) is in the Finance sector, and so far this year, shares have seen a price change of 27.19%.
-Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.62%.
-In comparison, the Banks - Northeast industry's yield is 1.71%, while the S&P 500's yield is 1.95%.
+Camden National (CAC) is headquartered in Camden, and is in the Finance sector.
+The stock has seen a price change of -6.72% since the start of the year.
+The bank is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 3.05% compared to the Banks - Northeast industry's yield of 1.63% and the S&P 500's yield of 2.02%.

-Looking at dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
-Camden National has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 11.02%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Camden National's payout ratio is 34%, which means it paid out 34% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $1.20 is up 30.4% from last year.
+Over the last 5 years, Camden National has increased its dividend 3 times on a year-over-year basis for an average annual increase of 8.90%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Camden National's payout ratio is 33%, which means it paid out 33% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, CAC expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $3.75 per share, which represents a year-over-year growth rate of 10.62%.
+The Zacks Consensus Estimate for 2018 is $3.30 per share, with earnings expected to increase 20.88% from the year ago period.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 It's important to keep in mind that not all companies provide a quarterly payout.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, CAC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #1 (Strong Buy).
+With that in mind, CAC is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).